rajkishorbgp/Object-Oriented-Programming-Lab-BCA-306-Sem-iii/README.md

 23. * Write a C++ program to show how to achieve exceptional handling in C++.
 24. * Write a program in C++ to show the function overriding.
 25. * Write a program in C++ to the virtual function with the help of inheritance
 26. * Write a program in C++ to declare a class of Vehicle.
-Derived classes aretwo-wheelers, three wheelers.
+Derived classes are two-wheelers, three wheelers.
 Display the properties of each type of vehicle using the member functions of class.
 27. * Write a C++ program display student mark sheet using multiple inheritance.
 28. * Write a C++ program to illustrate the use of pure virtual function in polymorphism.
 29. * Write a program in C++ Program to find Cube Root of Number.